dialog-semiconductor/BLE_SDK6_examples/ble_pressure_sensor_bmp388/Readme.md

 ![MikroBUS Board](assets/PRO-DK-MikroBus-BMP388.svg)

-2. You'll also need to connect the following jumper wire to the Development Kit PRO motherboard:
+2. You'll also need to connect the following jumper wire to the Development Kit PRO motherboard (to connect the INT pin on the BMP388 sensor to P0_8 on the DA14531):

         - J2 pin 15 to pin 29 (INT)

 ![DA14531 Jumper Wires](assets/PRO-DK-Jumper-Wires-SPI.svg)

 NOTE: The BMP388 has both SPI and I2C interfaces.
-By default the MikroBUS board, and this example, are configured to use the SPI interface.
+By default, the MikroBUS board, and this example, are configured to use the SPI interface.
 If you want to use the I2C interface instead then the following additional jumper wires should be connected to the Development Kit PRO motherboard.

         - J2 pin 9 to pin 28 (SDA)